shrial/shrial/README.md

 # Hello 👋, I'm Shrika Alva

-I'm an engineering student with a keen interest in computer science, problem solving, and building meaningful things through code.
+I'm an engineering student with a keen interest in computer science, problem solving, and building meaningful things through code.<br>
+I like to work on projects involving web development and Machine Learning.

 [Portfolio website link](https://portfolio-website-sable-ten-82.vercel.app/)